Published 27 Oct 2021

 Construction Checklists can help contractors optimize the promotion and improvement of workplace safety for everyone involved in the construction site.
 These checklists are excellent tools that can be used in a variety of safety inspections with the intention to (1) identify potential risks associated with job tasks, (2) perform regular tools and equipment checks, and (3) implement safety measures and protocols for employees to adhere and comply with to prevent injuries and workplace deaths.

 It is critical to get your workers ready and prepared for the tasks that they will perform before any type of operation starts.
 Conducting Staff Induction, Toolbox Talks, and Hazard Identification are essential pre-work safety procedures which can help reduce the risks of workplace injuries and fatalities. iAuditor can be your perfect tool to help guide effective meetings to discuss important safety reminders before work.
-Browse this carefully selected collection of digital pre-work construction checklists.
+This pre-work construction checklist include:

 iAuditor construction app can be used to promote a safer construction site.
 Incorporate mobile auditing into your safety routines and collect data that can be analyzed to track your team’s improvement.
 Save time and save lives with iAuditor!